Vets-Who-Code/vets-who-code-app/.github/contributing.md

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
+Please submit [here](https://github.com/Vets-Who-Code/vwc-site/issues)

 Explain the problem and include additional details to help maintainers reproduce the problem: